 Pricing: Entry-level packages start around $1,000–$1,500/month for basic conversational AI and scheduling.
 Full enterprise deployments range from $25,000 to $100,000+/year.
 Twelve-month minimum commitment.

 The caveat: Excellent at automating the screening-to-scheduling workflow for high-volume roles.
-But Paradox isn't a sourcing tool — it doesn't find candidates for you.
+Paradox isn’t a sourcing tool - it doesn’t find candidates for you.
 You still need a separate platform to build your top-of-funnel pipeline, then hand warm leads to Olivia for screening.

 9. SmartRecruiters - Good for Global Enterprise ATS Needs